pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ---
 ## Post-Sale

-### Within 30 days
+### Return Within 30 Days -> SR/DOA

-If the customer contacts us directly to request a return/refund, please ask them to follow Amazon's return policy directly.

-When the customer request a refund/return on Amazon, the system automatically provides the following return instructions:
+If a customer contacts us directly to request a return or refund, please ask them to follow Amazon's return policy, which automatically provides the following instructions:

 ![[Pasted image 20231109101212.png]]
 ---